Embassy of the United Kingdom, Stockholm

 The Embassy of the United Kingdom in Stockholm is the chief diplomatic mission of the United Kingdom in Sweden.
-The Embassy also represents the British Overseas Territories in Sweden.
+The embassy also represents the British Overseas Territories in Sweden.
 It is located on Skarpögatan in the Diplomatstaden neighbourhood.
-The current British Ambassador to Sweden is Judith Gough.
+The current British Ambassador to Sweden is Samantha Job.

 History

 Great Britain established a diplomatic mission in Stockholm in 1720.
 The current embassy building located at Skarpögatan 6-8, was opened in 1967 and was designed by the architect William S. Bryant.
 Since 2018, the building has also housed the New Zealand Embassy to Sweden.

 The British Ambassador's residence, which was built between 1914 and 1915 and was designed by Richard Allison, is located in the same area as the embassy, at Laboratoriegatan 8.
 Until 1939 it also served as the British Embassy.